 It seems that in addiction treatment, many have lost sight of the primary purpose of treatment, saving and enriching patient lives.
 There is absolutely a necessity to have addiction treatment focus on patient-centered care but there is also a need to be mindful that addiction treatment professionals are utilizing all the tools at their disposal to make sure that a patient gets the best, most appropriate clinical care that is called for in their specific situation and not just allowing a patient that is suffering from a brain disease that has impaired their thinking, judgment, decision-making and value system to dictate their own treatment.

 If you or someone you know needs help for addiction or dual diagnosis issues, please give us a call.
 Maryland Addiction Recovery Center offers the most comprehensive dual diagnosis addiction treatment services in the Mid-Atlantic area.
 If we aren’t the best fit for you or your loved one, we will take the necessary time to work with you to find a treatment center or provider that better fits your needs.
-Please give us a call at (410) 773-0500 or email our team at email@example.com.
-For more information on all our drug addiction, alcohol addiction and co-occurring disorder services and recovery resources, please visit our web site at www.marylandaddictionrecovery.com.
+Please give us a call at (410) 773-0500 or email our team at Contact us today.
+For more information on all our drug addiction, alcohol addiction and co-occurring disorder services and recovery resources, please visit our web site at www.www.marylandaddictionrecovery.com.